 - 1. Scroll to Map by swiping up or pressing the lower button from watch face. - 2.
-From the bottom of the map display, swipe up or press the lower button. - 3.
+Press the lower button to open navigation options. - 3.
 Select Bearing navigation. - 4.
 If needed, calibrate the compass by following the on-screen instructions. - 5.
 Point the blue arrow on the screen towards your target location and press the middle button. - 6.
 If you do not know the distance and altitude to the location, select No and follow the blue arrow to the location. - 7.
 If you do know the distance and altitude to the location, select Yes. - 8.
 Enter the distance and altitude to the location and follow the blue arrow to the location.
 The display will also show the distance and altitude left to the location. - 9.
-Set a new bearing by swiping up or by pressing the lower button.
+Press the lower button and select New Bearing to set a new bearing. - 10.
+Press the lower button and select End navigation to end the navigation.